TheMosquito/easy-sdo-oh/README.md

 This repo exists to help you try out Secure Device Onboarding (SDO) with Open Horizon

-There is a [YouTube video](coming) you can watch that shows me going through these steps.
+There is an accompanying [15 minute YouTube video](https://www.youtube.com/watch?v=dNGv2xVVAvs&list=PLgohd895XSUddtseFy4HxCqTqqlYfW8Ix&index=13) you can watch that shows me going through these steps and providing additional explanation.
+There is also a [5 minute YouTube video](https://www.youtube.com/watch?v=dNGv2xVVAvs&list=PLgohd895XSUddtseFy4HxCqTqqlYfW8Ix&index=2) that gives an overview of how the SDO feature works in Open Horizon.

 ### Assumptions: